 Diseases which were once feared are prevented or controlled by immunisation with a vaccine.
-Girls and boys are given the rubella vaccine in Year 7 (around age 12).
+Girls and boys are given the rubella vaccine in Year 7 (around age 11).
 At first, only girls were given the vaccine, because rubella is generally a mild disease but dangerous if contracted when pregnant – the virus can attack the growing foetus and cause physical defects and mental retardation.
-However, health officials realised that boys with rubella were continuing to spread the disease through the community, so from 1992 they were immunised too.
+However, health officials realised that boys with rubella were continuing to spread the disease, so from 1992 they too were immunised.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.